 Secondary Outcomes.
-Estimates of public support for the four highly polarized issues will be obtained by asking participants to estimate what percentage of the American public would agree with the above statements.
+Estimates of public support for the two highly polarized issues will be obtained by asking participants to estimate what percentage of the American public would agree with the above statements.
 Participants provided a number ranging from 0-100%.
 Separate estimates will be obtained for 2018 and 2023.
 Participants also will be asked to rate how ‘surprised’ they will be at the 2018 social consensus information provided.
-Surprise was measured with a 5-point Likert scale ranging from ‘Not Surprised’ (1) to ‘Very Surprised’ (5).
+Surprise will be measured with a 5-point Likert scale ranging from ‘Not Surprised’ (1) to ‘Very Surprised’ (5).

 Individual differences in deontological and utilitarian orientation will be measured using the Ethical Standards of Judgement Questionnaire (ESJQ) developed by Love, Salinas, and Rotman (2020).
 Six items measure deontological orientation (e.g., “Solutions to ethical problems are usually black and white”), and six items measure utilitarian orientation (e.g., “When people disagree over ethical matters, I strive for workable compromises”).
-Participant agreement with these statements was measured with 5-point Likert scales ranging from ‘Strongly Disagree’ (1) to ‘Strongly Agree’ (5).
-Each six-item subscale showed satisfactory internal consistencies with Cronbach’s α of .783 (deontology) and .750 (utilitarianism).
+Participant agreement with these statements will be measured with 5-point Likert scales ranging from ‘Strongly Disagree’ (1) to ‘Strongly Agree’ (5).
+Preliminary data from Study 2 indicated that each six-item subscale showed satisfactory internal consistencies with Cronbach’s α of .783 (deontology) and .750 (utilitarianism).

 Health literacy will be measured using the Single Item Health Literacy Screener (SILS) developed by Morris, MacLean, Chew, and Littenberg (2006).
 Health literacy is measured by self-reported confidence with medical forms (e.g., “How confident are you filling out medical forms by yourself?”) using a 5-point Likert scale ranging from ‘Never’ (1) to ‘Always’ (5).
-We used two separate measures of numeracy.
-The Subjective Numeracy Scale (SNS) developed by Zikmund-Fisher, Smith, Ubel, and Fagerlin (2007) contains four items that measure cognitive abilities, e.g., “How good are you at working with fractions”), rated with 5-point Likert scales ranging from ‘Not at all good’ (1) to ‘Extremely good’ (5).
+Numeracy will be measured using The Subjective Numeracy Scale (SNS) developed by Zikmund-Fisher, Smith, Ubel, and Fagerlin (2007) which contains four items that measure cognitive abilities, e.g., “How good are you at working with fractions”), rated with 5-point Likert scales ranging from ‘Not at all good’ (1) to ‘Extremely good’ (5).
 An additional four items measure preference for numeric information, e.g., “When reading the newspaper, how helpful do you find tables and graphs that are parts of a story?”), rated with 5-point Likert scales such as ‘Not at all helpful’ (1) to ‘Extremely helpful’ (5).

 Power and Statistical Analysis

-A minimum sample of 210 participants was needed to achieve 95% power for a linear multiple regression with the following parameters: ANOVA, Fixed effects, special, main effects and interactions, an effect size of .25, an alpha of .05, four groups.
+A minimum sample of 210 participants was needed to achieve 95% power for a 2x2 within-subjects ANOVA with two main effects and one 2-way interaction term.
 Power was determined a-priori using G-power 3.1.9.7 (Faul, Erdfelder, Lang, and Buchner, 2007; Faul, Erdfelder, Buchner, and Lang, 2009).
-The two highly polarized beliefs that will be surveyed will all be treated as continuous variables.
+Support for the two highly polarized issues will be treated as continuous variables.
 We will examine the effects of the moral conviction condition (increasing or decreasing moral conviction), the effect of the social consensus condition (high or low social consensus), as well as the interaction between moral conviction and social consensus on our outcome measure.
 All tests will be conducted in R and considered statistically significant when P <.05.

 Study 3 Hypotheses

-We predicted high social consensus would lead to more positive support for highly polarized issues (H1), which would be a replication of Study 1.
-Additionally, our second hypothesis is that increased moral conviction will reduce the effect of social consensus and conversely, decreased moral conviction will increase the effect of social consensus (H2).
-This seems likely, given prior literature indicating that high levels of moral conviction inoculate individuals from the effects of social consensus, however, this has not been experimentally tested previously.
+It is expected that high social consensus would lead to more positive support for highly polarized issues (H1: a significant main effect of social consensus), which would be a replication of Study 1.
+Additionally, we expect to observe a significant interaction between the social consensus and moral conviction manipulations on support for Capital Punishment and Universal Healthcare (H2).
+Specifically, it is expected that increased moral conviction will reduce the effect of social consensus and conversely, decreased moral conviction will increase the effect of social consensus.
+This seems likely given prior literature indicating that high levels of moral conviction inoculate individuals from the effects of social consensus; however, this has not been experimentally tested previously.